felix1024/SpeakerProtect/README.md

 ### New Display option
 Instead of different LED for each error condition, by setting JP1 a 2 LED signaling option may be selected.
 LED D6 does not change.
 LED D2 and D3 are not used anymore.

-D5 signals standby and error condition by blink codes.
-While standby D6 lights dimmed.
-Off if everything well.
-On error it blinks first 1sec. on, 1sec off, then one, two or three times short blinks.
+D5 signals standby and error condition by flash codes.
+While standby D6 lights continuosly dimmed.
+It goes off while no errer is detected.
+On any error it flashes 1sec. on, 1sec off, then one, two or three times short flashes.

-- one short = Error: overcurrent
+- one short flash = Error: overcurrent
-- two short = Error: DC detect
+- two short flashes = Error: DC detect
-- three short = Error: Overtemperature
+- three short flashes = Error: Overtemperature

 ### Remote LED
 If not using on board LED, one can assemble 2 or 3 PIN 2.54mm headers to connect remote LEDs.
 With new display option even a single bicolor LED (red/green) can be used.